JayK0818/javascript-study-notes/Git/readme.md

 1. -m / --message='msg': Use the given msg as the commit message.

   git-restore   Restore working tree files.
+  This command can also be used to restore the content in the index with **--staged**, or restore both the working tree and the index with **--staged --worktree**

+  --staged: 恢复暂存区中的内容到工作区
+  --worktree: 恢复工作区中的文件内容到当前工作去状态

+  git-reset     Reset current HEAD to the specified state.

+1. git-reset --hard:  Resets the index and working tree.
+Any changes to tracked files in the working tree since commit are discarded.

+  git-rm        Remove files from the working tree and from the index. **git rm** will not remove a file from just your working directory.

 [git pull文档](https://juejin.cn/post/7389650358539255845)

+  git-branch  List, create or delete branches

+1. -d / --delete: Delete a branch.
+2. -D shortcut for **--delete --force**
+3. -a List both remote-tracking branches and local branches.
+4. -l/--List List branches.

+  git-checkout  Switch branches or restore working tree files

+  git-switch
+  switch to a specified branch.
+The working tree and index are updated to match the branch.

+  git merge
+  Join two or more development histories toghter.

+  git log
+  Show commit logs

+  git stash
+  Use **git stash** when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the **HEAD** commit.

+1. list:  List the stash entries that you currently have.
+2. pop:   Remove a single stashed state from the stash list and apply it on top of the current working tree state.
+3. apply [--index]: Like **pop**, but do not remove the state from the stash list.
+4. clear: Remove all the stash entries.
+5. drop:  Remove a single stash entry from the list of stash entries.

 ## Commit规范